 Five Questions about Breast Cancer Prevention, Answered

-In an effort to increase awareness around the importance of cancer screening and prevention, this series asks experts in five cancer specialties – breast, colorectal, gynecological, lung, and prostate – five questions focused on wellness, prevention, and the crucial screenings that help save lives.
+In an effort to increase awareness about the importance of cancer screening and prevention, this series asks experts in five cancer specialties – breast, colorectal, gynecologic, lung, and prostate – five questions focused on wellness, prevention, and the crucial screenings that help save lives.

 October is Breast Cancer Awareness month.
 The pink ribbons we see widely displayed on products in stores and supermarkets are a colorful reminder of the disease that affects one in eight women in the U.S.